Wesleyan-Media-Project/party_classifier_pdid/README.md

 ### Model performance

-Here is the model performance on held-out test set:
+Here is the model performance on the held-out test set:

 ```
               precision    recall  f1-score   support